QianruiLiu/HaploMapper/README.md

 │   └── haplogroup_map.html
 └── requirements.txt
 ```
-**Note: The version 1,2,3 of geographic visualizaion part can be found in different branches, as well as the old version of haplogroup frequency calculation part.***
+**Note: The version 1,2,3 of geographic visualizaion part can be respectively found in branches geography-v1, v2, v3, the old version of haplogroup frequency calculation part can be found in branch geography-v1.***

 ## Installation
 Clone the repository and install required Python dependencies: